YegorGalkin/SBDPP_sim/README.md

 - **`PyGrid2`**: 2D simulator
 - **`PyGrid3`**: 3D simulator

 They share similar methods and attributes, differing mainly by coordinate dimensionality.
+Each class wraps the corresponding C++ `Grid<DIM>` template class, providing a Pythonic interface to the underlying simulation engine.

 ### 3.1 Creating a Grid